-Applicants will normally be MA students in their penultimate year, or first year PhD students at Central or Eastern European research institutions, including universities, research academies and seminaries.
-The programme is intended to support research projects of successful candidates during the final year of their MA course, or developing their MA research topics for publication, or with PhD application in mind, as well as those beginning to work on a PhD.
-Proposed projects must fall under the project themes, which are outlined below.
-It is expected that most applications will be natural scientists, theologians and philosophers, but there are no disciplinary restrictions and applicants with academic backgrounds in other areas are also welcome.
+Applicants will normally be MA or early PhD students at Central and Eastern European research institutions, including universities, research academies and seminaries, or young scholars from CEE on equivalent degree programmes outside the region.
+The programme is intended to support research projects of successful candidates during the final year of their MA course, or developing their MA research topics for publication, or with a PhD application in mind, as well as those beginning to work on a PhD.
+Proposed projects should broadly fall under the project themes, which are outlined below.
+It is expected that most applications will be submitted by natural scientists, theologians and philosophers, but there are no disciplinary restrictions and applicants with academic backgrounds in other areas are also welcome.
 Applications are welcome from researchers working in any religious tradition, and from researchers working in no religious tradition.